nmfta-repo/TCAT/Instruction_Manual.md

 ### PYTHON

 Python is a programming language that is widely used for scripting and automation tasks.
-The UTHP comes with Python 3 (https://docs.python.org/3/) and Python 2 (https://docs.python.org/2.7/) installed.
+The TCAT comes with Python 3 (https://docs.python.org/3/) and Python 2 (https://docs.python.org/2.7/) installed.

 ### PYTHON-CAN